Why Sleepless Nights Are a Medical Concern — Not Just Stress

 About Dr. Mitali Soni Loya’s Psychiatry & De-Addiction Clinic

-• De-addiction and relapse prevention
+• De-addiction & relapse prevention (alcohol, opioids, sedatives, cannabis)

 • Child and adolescent psychiatry

-• Stress, trauma, and relationship counselling
+• Stress, burnout, and relationship counselling

 In Bhopal, Dr. Mitali Soni Loya’s Psychiatry & De-Addiction Clinic offers exactly that — a safe space for healing where medical science meets empathy.
 Whether your insomnia stems from anxiety, addiction, or lifestyle imbalance, professional help can restore restful nights and brighter days.